Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Mode Decoupling Techniques

 and a diagonal matrix $\Lambda \in \R^{n\times n}$ with positive diagonal entries such that

-\end{cor} \begin{proof} We include the proof in~\cref{app:williamson_proof} and for purely implementation purposes, we provide in the supplementary materials the code for finding the desired block diagonal symplectic matrix. \end{proof} \cref{cor:block_williamson} allows us to diagonalize the quadratic part of the circuit Hamiltonian via a linear canonical transformation as defined in~\cref{eq:lin_can}.
+\end{cor} \begin{proof} We include the proof in~\cref{app:williamson_proof} and for purely implementation purposes, see supplemental material for the code for finding the desired block diagonal symplectic matrix. \end{proof} \cref{cor:block_williamson} allows us to diagonalize the quadratic part of the circuit Hamiltonian via a linear canonical transformation as defined in~\cref{eq:lin_can}.
 In particular, with our block diagonal formulation, flux and charge operators are not mixed with each other.
 One advantage of this is physical interpretability: the Hamiltonian in terms of the transformed operators is still of the form of a superconducting circuit Hamiltonian.
-For instance, unphysical terms such as mixed coupling terms involving a flux operator and a charge operator do not appear.
+For instance, unphysical terms such as mixed coupling terms involving a flux operator and a charge operator do not appear~\footnote{However, these terms could appear for more general circuits with linear non-reciprocal elements, as seen in~\cite{parra2018quantum}. }.
 This allows us to use established intuition about circuit Hamiltonians to guide design and possible gate schemes.
 This also allows us to compose different techniques for analyzing superconducting circuit Hamiltonians.

 Now, assume $M_0$ is positive definite.
-Considering the definition of $M_0$ in~\cite{burkard2005circuit}, this is true for instance if every Josephson junction is shunted by an inductor~\footnote{This holds if we are working with fluxonium qubits.
-We can also artificially enforce this by shunting all junctions with inductors with very large inductances. }.
+Considering the definition of $M_0$ in~\cite{burkard2005circuit}, this is true for instance if every Josephson junction is shunted by an inductor, that is, we are working with fluxonium qubits.
+We could also artificially enforce this by shunting all junctions with inductors with very large inductances~\footnote{This would lead to different boundary conditions for the junction mode as shown in~\cite{koch2009charging}.
+However, as pointed out in~\cite{vool2017engineering}, this should not affect what we see in experiments due to the large timescales that would have to be involved. }.
 Then, the block matrix

 is positive definite.
 This matrix encodes the quadratic part of the Hamiltonian, including all the coupling terms.
 Hence, it is immediate that we should find a linear canonical transformation that diagonalizes $\mathcal{Q}$ by invoking~\cref{cor:block_williamson}, thereby eliminating all the coupling.